CS 2650 and 3000, but also:

 Implement in Pyret an interpreter for an extended arithmetic expression language

-Implement a small deductive database in Datalog
+Implement and evaluate the correctness of a small deductive database in Datalog

 Homework and Lateness Policy